powercloudsdn/documentation/about/service-infrastructure.md

 ## Domains

-PowerCloud makes use of these domains to deliver SD-WAN for MikroTik.
+MikroCloud makes use of these domains to deliver SD-WAN for MikroTik.

 | FQDN | Remark |
 |------------|------|